 What do your kidneys do?

-You have two kidneys, one either side of your backbone, just above the small of your back.
+You have 2 kidneys, 1 either side of your backbone, just above the small of your back.
 Each kidney is about the size of a closed fist.

 What types of kidney disease are there?

 There are several types of kidney disease.
 These include:

 - kidney stones — rock-hard crystals that form inside your kidneys